 - Banner Slider: A powerful marketing tool that lets you insert unlimited eye-catching banner sliders to boost sales.

 - Product Pre-Order: Allow customers to order products that aren’t released yet.
 Once the product becomes available, they’ll receive an email notification.

 - Magenative: This best-in-class, low-cost solution enables you to create a mobile app for your online business.

 Payment processing fees are the costs incurred when processing payments from customers, Unfortunately, there’s no way around them.

-Magento doesn’t have a built-in payment processor, so you have to download one from the Magento Marketplace.
-These payment gateways have fees of around 1.4% -3.5%.
+When comparing Magento to Shopify, it’s important to note that Magento lacks a built-in payment processor.
+Consequently, users need to download one from the Magento Marketplace.
+These external payment gateways typically entail fees ranging from around 1.4% to 3.5%.

 If you have a merchant account, your prices will be lowered, usually around 0.1%—20% per payment.
 However, you’re still paying a transaction fee for every payment.

-Magento supports over 340 payment gateways, most of which target large businesses, although you can also integrate standard payment processors like Stripe or Square.
+Magento offers support for over 340 payment gateways, primarily catering to larger businesses.
+However, you also have the option to seamlessly integrate standard payment processors such as Stripe or Square.